i-le/project1/README.md

 # Bouncing Ball Game
-<b>My first html5 project is alive!!!</b> is a canvas game based on html5, javascript DOM manipulation to build a function that will detect whether you have a collision between the ball and the object.
+<b>My first html5 project is alive!!!</b> is a canvas game based on html5, javascript DOM manipulation and bit of css that to build a function that will detect whether you have a collision between the ball and the object.

 <br><span style="color:orange;">Game is using the keyboard right and left key to control a paddle at bottom side of screen.</br></span>
 <br style="color:rgb(123,56,104)">Game have THREE different difficulties to select.<br>